Are We Brave Enough to Break the Silence?

 Noiselessly, the tender greens of June slipped into the brilliant blues of July and now the dreamy golds of August have arrived.
 The shadows of fall whisper on the wind while the last fragrance of summer lingers.
 Like a spiraling rainbow, the seasons shift and the colors merge and the days go on in a cadence of laughter and heartache, work and play, dreams and disappointment, uncertainty and promise.
 The summer is fading swiftly, green meadows and bubbling brooks replaced by dry grass and cracked earth beneath bare feet.
 But new beauty filters in as fields unfurl their garments of yellow, glimmering gold in the pale morning light.
 Memories well up, pure and sweet of earlier days when the weeks of summer stretched before me like a blank canvas.

 Welcome!
 I’m Noel.
-A 17-year old living in the beautiful West Michigan countryside.
+An 18-year old living in the beautiful West Michigan countryside.
 An aspiring writer, horse-crazy country girl, sister of five, amateur photographer, chocolate enthusiast, used-to-be-ballerina, recovering perfectionist, decided introvert, but mostly…a broken mess redeemed by Christ.
 Thanks for stopping by.